 Economics - WNY Economic News

 The mission of Western New York Economic News is to provide analysis and forecasts of economic trends in the Buffalo-Niagara Falls Metropolitan Statistical Area and contrast these trends with those in New York State and the nation.
-The newsletter is prepared by George Palumbo, PhD and Mark Zaporowski, PhD, members of the Economics and Finance Faculty at Canisius College, Buffalo, NY.
+The newsletter is prepared by George Palumbo, PhD and Mark Zaporowski, PhD, Julie Anna Golebiewski, PhD, and other members of the Economics and Finance Faculty at Canisius College, Buffalo, NY.

 E-mail your comments about the newsletter.